MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/manage-virtual-hard-disks.md

 # Manage Virtual Hard Disks (VHD)

-> **Applies To:** Windows 10, Windows 8.1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> **Applies To:** Windows 11, Windows 10, Windows Server 2022.
+Windows Server 2019, Windows Server 2016

-This topic describes how to create, attach, and detach virtual hard disks with Disk Management.
-Virtual hard disks (VHDs) are virtualized hard disk files that, once mounted, appear and operate pretty much identically to a physical hard drive.
-They're most commonly used with Hyper-V virtual machines.
+This article describes how to create, attach, and detach virtual hard disks with Disk Management.
+Virtual hard disks (VHDs) are disk image file formats that have similar functionalities to a physical hard drive and are designed primarily for use with Hyper-V virtual machines.

-## Viewing VHDs in Disk Management
+## View a VHD in Disk Management

 VHDs appear just like physical disks in Disk Management.
-When a VHD has been attached (that is, made available to the system for use), it appears blue.
-If the disk is detached (that is, made unavailable), its icon reverts to gray.
+When a VHD has been attached and made available to the system for use, it appears blue.
+If the disk is detached and made unavailable, its icon reverts to gray.

-## Creating a VHD
+## Create a VHD

 > [!NOTE]
-> You must be a member of the **Backup Operators** or **Administrators** group, at minimum, to complete these steps.
+> To complete the following steps, you must be a part of the **Backup Operators** or **Administrators** group.

-**To create a VHD**
+To create a VHD follow these steps:

+1. Open Disk Management.
+In the search box on the taskbar, enter **Computer Management**, and select **Disk Management**.

 1. On the **Action** menu, select **Create VHD**.

-2. In the **Create and Attach Virtual Hard Disk** dialog box, specify both the location on the physical computer where you want the VHD file to be stored, and the size of the VHD.
+1. In the **Create and Attach Virtual Hard Disk** dialog box, specify both the location on the physical computer where you want the VHD file to be stored and the size of the VHD.

-3. In **Virtual hard disk format**, select **Dynamically expanding** or **Fixed size**, and then click **OK**.
+1. In **Virtual hard disk format**, select **Dynamically expanding** or **Fixed size**, and then click **OK**.

 ## Attaching and detaching a VHD